 Quick Summary

 Knowing when a valve is open or closed is crucial for efficient system operation, whether it’s in plumbing, industrial applications, or HVAC systems.
-At Vcore Valve, we provide industry-leading valves that help professionals optimise system performance and avoid costly downtime.
+Valve open or closed position can be checked by handle direction, stem movement, handwheel position, gear indicator, actuator feedback, limit switch signal, flow response, and valve tag records.
+For critical isolation, position indication should be verified by the operating procedure rather than relying on handle direction alone.
 In this guide, we explain how to determine when a valve is fully open or closed, highlighting key valve types and their operations.

 Opening Scenario: A Common Dilemma